Part 1: DIGITAL PRODUCTS: QUICK-TIME VIDEO TUTORIALS + BLUES HARP TAB SHEETS FOR INSTANT DOWNLOAD

 Modern Blues Harmonica Advanced Beginner's Special

-For beginning players who have completed the first handful of lessons on my website (most of which can be found in the "Beginner's Special," above) and are ready to commit to the next step, here is a bargain: six video tutorials with the tab sheets thrown in for free.
+For beginning players who have completed the first handful of lessons on my website (most of which can be found in the "Beginner's Special" and "Beginner's Deluxe," above) and are ready to commit to the next step, here is a bargain: six video tutorials with the tab sheets thrown in for free.
 The lessons in this collection continue your education into the world of blues harmonica by teaching you a range of ways of moving through the 12-bar changes--the "blues progression."
 These include a boogie-woogie (Bittersweet Boogie), a melody drawn from a vocal line (Same Old Blues), a jazzy melody that deliberately breaks across the bar lines (Whistlin' the Blues), a two-beat stomp that uses double stops and chords (Red Dress), a simplified version of a Chicago blues standard (Mojo 1.0), and a rock classic (Rock Around the Clock).
 There is a method in Gussow's madness!
 These songs socialize you into the wide and wonderful world of blues musicianship, even as they develop your lip-strength, coordination, and reflexes.

-Note: You do NOT need to know how to bend notes in order to play these songs.
+ADDITIONAL NOTE: You do NOT need to know how to bend notes in order to play these songs.
 This is why they are appropriate for beginners and advanced beginners.

 For INTERMEDIATES and ADVANCED INTERMEDIATES who want to plunge right into the heart of the blues harmonica tradition, I've bundled five video tutorials on classic songs by the best of the best into an easy-to-download zip file, with the tab sheets thrown in for free.
 Included in this package are Little Walter ("Blues With a Feeling"), Big Walter ("Have a Good Time"), James Cotton ("How Long Can a Fool Go Wrong"), John Lee "Sonny Boy" Williamson ("John Lee Williamson's Blues"), and Sonny Boy "Rice Miller" Williamson ("Sonny Boy's Blues"), all for only $25, a savings of $10 off the item-by-item price.